-Agency for International Development (USAID), KFW dealers and local traders.
+Agency for International Development (USAID), KFW Germany, Earthworm, community representatives, FFB dealers and local traders.

 We are aiming at full traceability by the end of 2020 for the mills supplying to us.
-A Smallholder Hub is planned for work, and awareness of sustainability issues.
+A Smallholder Hub is planned for 2020 in this region to improve farming practices, extension work, and awareness of sustainability issues.
 Innovative satellite imagery analysis will support extension work and monitoring of the deforestation risk.
 Although the COVID-19 pandemic has delayed its deployment, engagement is crucial to the transformation of this landscape and will remain a priority for Musim Mas.